 So if you’ve been reading my work for a while, you know I’m pretty gung-ho about what I like to call the “financial upside” you deliver to your clients.

 The ROI.
 The real reason they hire you in the first place. etc.

 But over the months, I’ve got a lot of really good feedback and criticism around this, and I’d like to take a few moments to respond with some tips that I hope will help you if you’ve ever questioned, “How on earth do I figure out the ROI of this project?!”

-In this first email, I’ll be talking about working with new startup companies.
-Next week, I’ll be answering how you can price according to value if you bill for your time (e.g. hourly.)
+In this article, I’ll be talking about working with new startup companies.
+Next, I’ll be answering how you can price according to value if you bill for your time (e.g. hourly.)
 And lastly, I’ll talk about how you can use these tactics when working with a department of a big business who might be many floors away from the department that handles money.